 Californians Get a Break on Full Payment Laws

-The state of California allows creditors to cross out the full payment language and sue you for the balance.
+When settling debts in the state of California, there are instances where some different rules apply.
+In the state of California, a creditor is allowed to cross out the full payment language on a settlement check which reserves the right for them to sue you in the future for the balance due.
 However, when they passed this law, they also passed a separate law allowing California debtors to get around it.
 Navigating around this law requires specific steps and language.
 To do so, follow this procedure exactly.

+Do not just simply copy and past this letter.
+You need to edit it to fit your particular situation.
+This sample letter is just a mere template to follow.
 We have more sample credit repair letters to handle a variety of credit situations.
-You can also visit our bookstore where you can purchase eBooks on credit repair, debt settlement and 95 sample letters - all available for instant download.
+You can also visit our bookstore where you can purchase eBooks on credit repair, debt settlement, and 95 sample letters all available for instant download.

 This letter concerns the money I owe you.
 For the past three months I have received bills from you stating that I owe (insert amount) for (what money was for).
 Because of the incredibly inferior condition of the merchandise I have received, I feel I owe you no more than (insert amount).
 It is obvious that there is a good faith dispute over this bill.

 In order to settle this debt, I will send you a check for (insert amount) with a restrictive endorsement stating if you cash that check it will constitute an accord and satisfaction.
 In other words, you will receive from me a check that states "cashing of this check constitutes payment in full."
 If you cash this check, that check will take care of what I owe you.